JeremyGrosser/wacc/README.md

 a preference towards an object oriented implementation allowing use of the visitor pattern.
 I'm going to stick with discriminated record types for now, but will move to objects if needed.

+Translating ASDL to discriminated records seems to be working well.
+If this pattern continues to go well, I'll likely write an automated asdl2ada generator.

+Codegen went suprisingly smoothly.
+Having a separate data structure for assembly seems like overkill at this point, but I can see how it might be useful for optimization passes later.